aws/aws-lambda-go/README.md

 # Building your function

 Preparing a binary to deploy to AWS Lambda requires that it is compiled for Linux and placed into a .zip file.
 When using the `provided`, `provided.al2`, or `provided.al2023` runtime, the executable within the .zip file should be named `bootstrap`.
-Lambda's default architecture is `x86_64`, so when cross compiling from an non-x86 environment, the executable should be built with `GOOS=amd64`.
-Likewise, if the Lambda function will be [configured to use ARM](https://docs.aws.amazon.com/lambda/latest/dg/foundation-arch.html), the executable should built with `GOOS=arm64`.
+Lambda's default architecture is `x86_64`, so when cross compiling from a non-x86 environment, the executable should be built with `GOARCH=amd64`.
+Likewise, if the Lambda function will be [configured to use ARM](https://docs.aws.amazon.com/lambda/latest/dg/foundation-arch.html), the executable should built with `GOARCH=arm64`.

 ``` shell
 GOOS=linux GOARCH=amd64 go build -o bootstrap main.go